getnelson/nelson/docs/src/hugo/content/reference.md

   Committing
 </h3>

 During a release event each unit will only be deployed into the default namespace (this is usually `dev`).
 After the initial release the unit can be deployed into other namespaces by "committing" it.
-This is done via the Nelson API which is documented above, or using the `nelson unit commit`.
+This can be done via the [commit endpoint of the API](#api-units-commit), or [`nelson unit commit` in the CLI](#cli-unit-commit).

 In an ideal world, whatever system you use for testing or validation, the user would integrate with the Nelson API so that applications can be automatically committed from namespace to namespace.